Aylesford Lake Beach is located in Kings County

 Aylesford Lake Beach is a relatively new site.
 It was man-made and ready for public use in 1990 and since has been well visited by regular beach goers and tourists to the area.

-Aylesford Lake Beach features a boardwalk, parking lot, Municipality of Kings maintenance staff on-site, a public boat launch, boat docks, walking trails, canteen/concession area, male and female change houses, drinking water, clean portable washrooms, a grass open field and playgrounds.
+Aylesford Lake Beach features a boardwalk, parking lot, picnic tables, a public boat launch, boat docks, canteen, change houses, drinking water, clean portable washrooms, an open grass field, walking trails and playgrounds.

 Information on beach conditions are announced daily on Magic 97, the local fm radio station at 11:00 am.

 Due to Aylesford's off shore winds, the lifeguards enforce a no floatation device policy on a daily basis (with the exception of certified PFDs).
 Boats are not permitted to travel within the supervised area which is marked by red buoys in the water and red and yellow flags on land.
 Due to county regulations, alcohol, pets and open fires are not permitted on the beach.

 From provincial highway take exit 13 and travel south on Route 12.
 Turn right after the Irving service station, and then make a quick left.
 Aylesford Lake Beach is located 22 kilometres down this road.

 580 North River Road, Kings County